Know your audience

 [L to R] Marissa Dickey, James Dockery, and Jamie Gessner review the edits on Maricielo’s story.
 Storytellers Abroad Workshop in Lima, Peru [X-E3, XF18-55mm F2.8-4 R LM OIS, ISO 12800, ƒ/5, 1/38, Focal Length = 35]

-The purpose of telling Maricielo’s story was to show how many women end up coming to the prenatal center for counseling and help.
+The purpose of telling Maricielo’s story was to show how many women came to the prenatal center for counseling and help.

 Listen to Maricielo and her family tell their story.